What Are American Cockroaches?

-Nothing is more off-putting than discovering a cockroach scurrying across a surface in your home.
+Nothing is worse than discovering a cockroach scurrying across a surface in your home.
 In the Dallas area, one of the most common species of roach invading our homes and businesses is the American cockroach.

 American cockroaches are the largest home-invading cockroach living in the United States.
 Adults grow to between one and two inches in length.